rolandholik/BT-sphinx-docs/source/quixote.rst

 Quixote -- the trust orchestrator
 ---------------------------------

-TSEM Linux security module itself serves more as a "security module infrastructure" rather than a standalone LSM.
+:term:`TSEM` Linux security module itself serves more as a "security module infrastructure" rather than a standalone :term:`LSM`.

 For purposes of modeling :term:`TO` and :term:`TMA` are needed.